Lakshmivallala/Getting-started-with-Python/README.md

 # SupPro
-A small intro to Python
+A beginner friendly start to Python programming language